 Below is the explanation of the methods, tips, and tricks that will help you create those three atmospheres I mentioned above.
 Let’s start with the most mysterious atmosphere.

 Your go-to lights to recreate this atmosphere are cloudy daylight and top light.
-The mysterious atmosphere commonly uses a limited amount of light and always hides a portion of the subject’s face.
+The mysterious atmosphere commonly uses a limited amount of light and sometimes hides a portion of the subject’s face.

 You can also use your harsh lights to create shadows and hide or emphasize your subject, especially if you’re taking photos with an object with textures, which will stand out when in front of bright light.

 Even if the lights aren’t well lit, you can still use them to your advantage.
 Leave your comfort zone and figure out new ways to monopolize the situation with what you have.

 A little tip: Black and White is a classic color combination that always goes great with mysterious atmospheres.

 Dreamy atmospheres bring the story of happiness, friendship, and, ultimately, romance.
 Photographers will commonly use a backlight and golden hour light to create this atmosphere.
 Some will even combine both of them to make their photos more artistic.

 Golden hour light is useful for beginners that want to capture a dreamy atmosphere.

 Artificial light is also an option for creating this atmosphere.
 You can increase the camera’s temperature feature and make your subject stand in front of a bright light source.
 Or you can use a golden lamp if you have one.